-Recognizing the needs of America’s children, families, employers, and child care providers, Congress in recent years has taken an unprecedented interest in finding bipartisan solutions to challenges in early learning and care bills introduced or proposed compared to 2018.
-While there have been numerous proposals, below are a selection of legislative ideas introduced together by Democrats and Republicans, who identified solutions to respond to the COVID-19 pandemic, support educators, elevate quality, improve access and affordability, strengthen existing programs, and support educators.
-These proposals range from comprehensive to targeted and highlight the complex needs facing families, children, and educators specific to early education and care, particularly due to the COVID-19 pandemic.
+Recognizing the needs of America’s children, families, employers, and child care providers, Congress in recent years has taken an unprecedented interest in finding bipartisan solutions to challenges in early learning and care.
+While Congress produced numerous early learning and care proposals, below are a selection of bills which have garnered support by Democrats and Republicans, who identified solutions to respond to the COVID-19 pandemic, support educators, elevate quality, improve access and affordability, and strengthen existing programs.
+These proposals range from comprehensive to targeted and highlight the complex needs facing families, children, and educators, specific to early education and care, particularly due to the COVID-19 pandemic.

-And don’t miss FFYF’s full legislative tracker with a more expansive list of the early childhood legislation introduced in the 116th Congress, online here.
+RELATED: Don’t miss FFYF’s full legislative tracker with a more expansive list of the early childhood legislation introduced in the 116th Congress, online here.